quadvvvv/ModelEarth-feed/README.md

 Place your name here if your working on an update.

-Gary - Pulling image and video links from a Google Sheet and adding still images to player flow.
+Gary - Pulling image and video links from a Google Sheet

+Fanyi - Adding images to player flow.

 Add a process for saving related notes in Supabase.
 Save the id of the RSS feed from BlueSky.
 Place process within Earthscape.